hypoport/MockInjector/README.md

 ============
 Use a single statement to populate your object under test with (Mockito-)mocks

-What's new in Version 1.1?
+What's new in Version 2.0?
 --------------------------
-- Fixes for usage with Mockito 1.10.5
-- better exception messages
+No special support for injection of providers.
+Providers will be mocked like all other classes.

 How do I use it?
 ================